-A convection current is a process which involves the movement of energy from one place to another.
-It is also called to as convection heat transfer.
-What is the reason that makes you feel hotter when placing hands above a campfire or when sitting next to it?
+A convection current is a process that involves the movement of energy from one place to another.
+It is also called convection heat transfer.
+What is the reason that makes you feel hotter when placing your hands above a campfire or when sitting next to it?
 Or, why is the movement of liquid so rapid when water is boiled in a pot?
 These things happen as a result of the Convection Currents.

-The Convection currents tend to move a fluid or gas particles from one place to another.
-These are created as a result of the differences occurring within the densities and temperature of a specific gas or a fluid.
-Convection is one among the forms of heat transfers, of which the other two are radiation and conduction. convection process only happen in the fluids i.e in liquids and gases.
+Convection currents tend to move fluid or gas particles from one place to another.
+These are created as a result of the differences occurring within the densities and temperature of a specific gas or fluid.
+Convection is one of the forms of heat transfer, of which the other two are radiation and conduction.
+The convection process only happens in fluids, i.e. in liquids and gases.
 This happens due to the reason that molecules within liquids or gases are free to move.

-The heat energy can be transferred by the process of convection by the difference occurring in temperature between the two parts of fluid.
-Due to this temperature difference, the hot fluids tend to rise, whereas the cold fluids tend to sink.
-This creates a current within the fluid called as Convection current.
+The heat energy can be transferred by the process of convection by the difference occurring in temperature between the two parts of the fluid.
+Due to this temperature difference, hot fluids tend to rise, whereas cold fluids tend to sink.
+This creates a current within the fluid called a convection current.

 The mantle within the earth’s surface flows due to convection currents.
-These currents are mainly caused by a very hot material present in the deepest part of mantle which rises upwards, then cools, sinks again and again repeating the same process of heating and rising.
+These currents are mainly caused by a very hot material present in the deepest part of the mantle, which rises upwards, then cools, sinks, again and again, repeating the same process of heating and rising.

-Hence Convection Current is defined as “a process of continuous heating up of liquids or gases by the process called as Convection. “
+Hence, convection current is defined as “a process of continuous heating up of liquids or gases by the process called convection. “

 Convection Currents- Examples

 - Campfires– The hotness which we feel around a campfire is all that convection currents heating up your hand.
-Heat comes from various kinds of heat transfers such as radiation.
-But while placing you hand above a campfire, a lot of convection currents rises up towards you.
+Heat comes from various kinds of heat transfers, such as radiation.
+But while placing your hand above a campfire, a lot of convection currents rises towards you.